-- Completed health evaluation by an appropriate healthcare provider (\see Health Concerns section) - Completed Essential Functions/Technical Standards form (\see Essential Functions section)
+- Completed Essential Functions/Technical Standards form (see Essential Functions section) - · Verification of all required immunizations.

 The Office of Admissions and Student Affairs accepts applications each year between August 1st and February 1st for admission into the class beginning the following May.
 Applicants wishing to apply for early acceptance should submit their application by October 15th.
 It is in the best interest of the applicant to apply as early as possible.
 All application materials should be sent to the TTUHSC Office of the Registrar.
 It is the applicant's responsibility to ensure all application materials have been received by the TTUHSC Registrar's Office prior to the application deadline.